StarKRE22/Atomic/Docs/Entities/Aspects/IEntityAspect`1.md

 public interface IEntityAspect<in E> where E : IEntity
 ```

+- **Description:** Represents a generic interface that applies or discards reusable behavior on a strongly-typed entity.
 - **Type Parameter:** `E` – The specific entity type this aspect operates on.
 - **Note:** Provides type-safe application and discard of behavior for a specific entity type.
 - **See also:** [IEntityAspect](IEntityAspect.md)